Dynamical complexity and controlled operator K-theory: Mayer-Vietoris

 It follows in particular that $(v_t^*v_t)^{-1/2}$ makes sense for all $t$, and thus we may define $h(t):=\kappa(v_t)$.
 Moreover, there is a sequence $(f_i)$ of real-valued polynomials that converges uniformly to the function $t\mapsto t^{-1/2}$ on the spectrum of each $v_t^*v_t$.
 Analogously to the case of $K_0$, we may now take $h_\epsilon(t):=v_tf_i(v_t^*v_t)$ for some suitably large $i$ (depending on $\epsilon$); this has all the right properties. \end{proof}

 Our main $K$-theoretic goal is a sort of controlled Mayer-Vietoris sequence.
-Let us first recall the relevant classical Mayer-Vietoris sequence in operator $K$-theory.
-See for example \cite[Section 3]{Higson:1993th} (or alternatively, derive the sequence below from the usual six-term $K$-theory sequence associated to a short exact sequence).
+Let us first recall the relevant classical Mayer-Vietoris sequence in operator $K$-theory: see for example \cite[Section 3]{Higson:1993th} or \cite[Proposition 2.7.15]{Willett:2010ay} for more details.

 \begin{proposition} Let $A$ be a $C^*$-algebra, and let $I$ and $J$ be ideals in $A$ such that $A=I+J$.
 Then there is a functorial six-term exact sequence

 The maps are of the form $x\mapsto (x,-x)$ \textup{(}where we abuse notation by writing $x$ both for an element of $K_i(I\cap J)$, and its image in $K_i(I)$ and $K_i(J)$\textup{)}, and the maps are of the form $(x,y)\mapsto x+y$ \textup{(}with a similar abuse of notation\textup{)}. \end{proposition}